 Think of ways that you can make an impression on your prospect that will be different.
 Highlight ways that others have used your products.
-Send them a DVD with customers actually using it, so your prospect can see it in action.
-Record satisfied clients on DVD, saying how they think you are so brilliant, anyone else would be a fool not to use you!
-(My tongue is only slightly in my cheek!)
+Send them a link to a video with customers using it, so your prospect can see it in action.
+Record satisfied clients on video, saying what their issue was before using your product or service and how it has improved their situation.

 If you know that your client will be using their reticular activating system too, it will give you the incentive to make yourself different from the crowd.
 Think what you can do to be different and watch more prospects take note.

 Here are a couple of useful sales improvement articles to help you if you can’t attend our Sales Training.